 - Ripple Cafe at Ashmont MBTA Station, on my first trip there, I got the impression that THIS is BLACK STARBUCKS for Boston, done right.
 Its on Dorchester Avenue and up the street from BRED, which is a fantastic Black-owned sandwich shop on the Lower Mills corner of the street.
-Throught the grapevine, we heard that RIPPLE will open a shop in the 10-acre Black-led development project that was the former Boston State Hospital site in Mattapan as part of the 367-unit housing development.
-There will be a range of apartments sizes and prices, condos and senior living units developed by a partnership of minority-owned business enterprises.
+Through the grapevine, we heard that RIPPLE will open a shop in the 10-acre Black-led development project that was the former Boston State Hospital site in Mattapan as part of the 367-unit housing development.
+It will be in an area with 100s of brand new housing units on a parcel developed by a partnership of minority-owned business enterprises.

 - BRED Gourmet Sandwiches on Dorchester Ave, Lower Mills area – Gourmet is the word!

 - Oasis Vegan Veggie Parlor is a solid Black-owned VEGAN juice bar and natural food restaurant on Blue Hill Ave

 - The Haley House Bakery Cafe, should be listed here so it is.
 Its a community staple.

 - Ali’s ROTI shop, 188 Blue Hill Ave, Mattapan, MA 02126 & South End (617) 298-9850 – they are so delicious on the go

 - Dudley Cafe, its at Ground Zero where Black Lives Matter assembles and marches to Boston Common from Nubian Square

 Down Home Delivery a Black-family owned, Southern-inspired, Bowdoin Street, smack dab in the middle of the hood, adbnthey ownd the building.

 JAMAICA Mi Hungry a big restaurant & food truck service at Ruggles station and planning to open in Allston,MA soon